Strawberry Shortcake: Housewarming Surprise

-Strawberry Shortcake: Housewarming Surprise is a 1983 Canadian-American animated television special that first premiered in New York City on March 31, 1983 and in Los Angeles on April 1.
-This is the first Strawberry Shortcake television special produced by Nelvana Limited and also the first Strawberry Shortcake television special to be distributed by Lexington Broadcast Services Company.
+Strawberry Shortcake: Housewarming Surprise is a 1983 Canadian-American animated television special that first premiered on March 31 in New York City and on April 1 in Los Angeles.
+This is the first Strawberry Shortcake television special produced by Nelvana Limited and the first to be distributed by Lexington Broadcast Services Company.
 The following year in 1984, Strawberry Shortcake: Housewarming Surprise was released on VHS.

 Synopsis

 Strawberry Shortcake: Housewarming Surprise chronicles Strawberry Shortcake's move into a new house.
 Her friends, including several new ones she met on a recent "around the world" vacation come to visit her.
 The villains attempt to ruin the fun by stealing all the recipes Strawberry's international friends bring with them.